 Middlesex County jury awards $40 million

-In what is being called the biggest personal-injury verdict in state history, a Middlesex County jury awarded nearly $40 million yesterday to the family of a Dracut boy born with severe brain damage in 1996 after a traumatic delivery at a Lowell hospital.
+In what is being called the biggest personal-injury verdict in Massachusetts state history, a Middlesex County jury awarded nearly $40 million yesterday to the family of a Dracut boy born with severe brain damage in 1996 after a traumatic delivery at a Lowell hospital.

 After deliberating for about 6 1/2 hours, the jury found Dr. Jacqueline Halladay, an obstetrician and gynecologist, negligent for having waited more than five hours to deliver the baby, Philip Antonelli Jr., in a caesarean section, despite signs of severe fetal distress.

 The boy, now 8, has cerebral palsy and functions at the level of a 2- to 4-year-old.
 His mother, Lisa Antonelli, said she felt relieved and vindicated by the malpractice judgment against Halladay.

 ''We feel pretty much validated," Antonelli said. ''All this time, we thought that things had been wrong [with] the quality of care that we received.
 And now we know that’s the case. "

 Her lawyer, Robert Higgins, said the verdict, which exceeds a $30 million award to a Randolph mother and her brain-damaged child in 1992, apparently stemmed from the severity of Philip Antonelli’s injuries and the care he will need for the rest of his life.